krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-09-async-manual.md

 is done by DNS name, the same thing may happen.

 About the hack.
 If you want to simulate not responsive DNS you can add 72.66.115.13 (blackhole.webpagetest.org) as your nameserver.
 That one is designed to drop all the packets.
-On different Linux distribution it is done differently.
+On different Linux distributions it is done differently.
-I just use AWS instance with Amazon Linux distribution and there I could just edit ```/etc/resolv.conf``` file, but in distros like Ubuntu that file is generated by other services.
+I just use an AWS instance with Amazon Linux distribution and there I could just edit ```/etc/resolv.conf``` file, but in distros like Ubuntu that file is generated by other services.

 ## Continuous profiling
 {: #continuous }

-Let's now focus on a such a problem.
+Let's now focus on such a problem.
 We had some kind of performance degradation/outage in our system one hour ago.
 What can we do?
-The problem is gone, so attaching profiler now won't help us much.
-We can start profiling and wait for the problem to occur again, but maybe we can inspire ourselves with concept that is working in aviation business.
+The problem is gone, so attaching a profiler now won't help us much.
+We can start profiling and wait for the problem to occur again, but maybe we can inspire ourselves with a concept that is working in the aviation business.

 ![alt text](/assets/async-demos/cont-1.png "cont")

-In case of airplane disaster, what is the plane owner doing?
-Is he adding logs or attach other tools and waits for next crash?
-No, aviation business has flight recorder on every plane.
+In case of an airplane disaster, what is the plane owner doing?
+Is he adding logs or attaching other tools and waiting for the next crash?
+No, the aviation business has a flight recorder on every plane.

 ![alt text](/assets/async-demos/cont-2.png "cont")

 That box records every data it can during the flight.
 After any disaster that data are ready to be analyzed.
-Can we do similar approach with Java profiling?
+Can we do a similar approach with Java profiling?
 Yes, we can.
-We can have profiler attach 24/7 dumping the data every fixed interval of time.
+We can have profiler attached 24/7 dumping the data every fixed interval of time.
 If anything bad happens to our application, we have the data that we can analyze.

-From my personal experience the continuous profiling is the best technique to diagnose degradations and outages efficiently.
+From my personal experience, continuous profiling is the best technique to diagnose degradations and outages efficiently.
 It is also very useful if you want to understand why the performance differs between two versions of the same application.
-You just need to get previous version profiling results from some kind of archive and compare it to current one.
+You just need to get previous version profiling results from some kind of archive and compare it to the current one.

 Here are the ways of enabling async-profiler in continuous mode: